Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Notation and recap

-The block mappings, first introduced in~\cite{kokcu2022algebraic,camps2022algebraic}, that we will be focusing on in this paper are the TFIM and TFXY block mappings.
-Mathematically, the TFIM block mapping is given by,
+\rredtext{In Refs.~\cite{kokcu2022algebraic,camps2022algebraic}, we introduced several $B$-block mappings which map a certain set of gates to a list of $B$-blocks, including mappings for the 1-D TFIM, TFXY, Kitaev and XY model.} \rredtext{In this paper, we will only be focusing on the TFIM and TFXY block mappings, which are} shown in panels (f--g) of \cref{fig:all_block_things}.
+Mathematically, the TFIM block mapping is given by